 School Assemblies are held several times per term on Friday afternoons at 2.30pm, in St Margaret's Chapel.
 These assemblies are led by our School Captains and provide opportunity for notices and presentations relating to school-based activities.
 Assemblies are listed in the SkoolBag Calendar.

-Parents, friends and other family members are very welcome to attend (subject to COVID restrictions).
+Parents, friends, and other family members are very welcome to attend.

 Assessment & Reporting